SolraBizna/ars-emu/HARDWARE.md

 - `$09`: Inverted 25% like NES duty cycle 3 (1x rate)
 - `$20`: Sawtooth wave (1/2 rate)
 - `$30`: Triangle wave (1x rate)
+- `$F0`: Boosted triangle wave, good for bass

+Pan values:

+- `00`: Center.
+The voice will be played on both speakers at half volume.
+(Unless the speakers are out of phase, this results in the same volume as Left or Right.)
+- `01`: Right.
+The voice will be played at full volume, but only on the right speaker.
+- `10`: Left.
+The voice will be played at full volume, but only on the left speaker.
+- `11`: Boosted.
+The voice will be played at full volume in both speakers.
+This is used almost exclusively with triangle waves.
+(Unless the speakers are out of phase, this results in double the volume of Center/Left/Right.)

 Volume bits: